Do you have a baby addicted to their binky or pacifier (or dummy as they call it in some countries?)

 Although Brenner clarifies that recycling is “not trash” in his recommendation, my two year-old-son still saw a plastic bottle and trash as the same.

-Surprisingly most kids “get over” their paci addiction within 48 hours with this method and I found that to be the case too.
+Surprisingly most kids “get over” their paci addiction within 48 hours with this method and I found that to be the case for our son too.

-Sam is a bit s and very strong willed and has been that way since he was in the womb, but I knew that if I could have him feel excited about wanting to do this, then he’d be more likely to go through with it.
+Sam is equal parts sweet and very strong-willed.
+I knew that if I could have him feel excited about wanting to do this, then he’d be more likely to go through with it.

 I also knew that he needed to find a replacement that was just as exciting.